SGSSGene/clice/README.md

 auto mycomplete() -> std::vector<std::string>;
 void onAvailable();

-auto cliOpt = clice::Argument{ .parent      = &otherOption,          // A pointer to a parent object, if given this parameter is only being evaluated if the parent option was set before
+auto cliOpt = clice::Argument {
+    .parent      = &otherOption,          // A pointer to a parent object, if given this parameter is only being evaluated if the parent option was set before
-                               .args        = {"-o", "--option"},    // A list of arguments, on how this option can be triggered on the command line
-                               .env         = {"MY_ENV"},            // A list of environment variables, that are used (if values are given via command line and CLI, the CLI argument overwrites the env)
+    .args        = {"-o", "--option"},    // A list of arguments, on how this option can be triggered on the command line .env         = {"MY_ENV"},            // A list of environment variables, that are used (if values are given via command line and CLI, the CLI argument overwrites the env)
-                               .id          = "file_nbr",            // For help page (and similar), a name for the value given
-                               .desc        = "some thing required", // Description, used for help page (and similar)
+    .id          = "file_nbr",            // For help page (and similar), a name for the value given .desc        = "some thing required", // Description, used for help page (and similar)

     .value       = size_t{0},             // Value type and default value
-                               .suffix      = "s",                   // Default: std::nullopt, enforces some suffix to be attached to this value
-                               .completion  = my_complete,           // A function that returns possible values for completion
-                               .cb          = onAvailable,           // This function is being triggered at the end of the parsing step, if the value of this option was given
+    .suffix      = "s",                   // Default: std::nullopt, enforces some suffix to be attached to this value .completion  = my_complete,           // A function that returns possible values for completion .cb          = onAvailable,           // This function is being triggered at the end of the parsing step, if the value of this option was given
     .cb_priority = 100,                   // to order multiple arguments, lower value is being run before the others (default 100)
     .mapping     = std::nullopt,          // A mapping from strings to values, no mapping used if not given (or std::nullopt)
                                           // e.g. (for a string to int mapping)
                                           // std::unordered_map<std::string, int> {
                                           //     {"mode1", 0},
                                           //     {"mode2", 1}
                                           // };
     .tags       = {"sometag"},            // List of tags, known tags: "required" (value must be given), "ignore-required" (callback is run even if not all required values are present)
 };

 auto mycomplete() -> std::vector<std::string> {